 See the full academic profile here.

-New Covenant Schools offers a classical, Christian education designed for the college bound student and fully accredited by SACS/CASI.
+New Covenant Schools offers a classical, Christian education designed for the college bound student and fully accredited by the Virginia Association of Independent Schools.
 About ninety six percent of New Covenant students have been accepted to more than 120 leading colleges and universities, public and private, in Virginia and elsewhere.
 Since 1998, they have earned more than $1,000,000 in merit scholarships.
 Twenty three of our graduates have been named National Merit Scholar Finalists (9) or Commended Scholars (14).

 The guidance process begins in late middle school, or whenever a student transfers to the School of Rhetoric.
 A four-year plan is developed with the student’s counselor and reviewed annually through graduation.
 We also offer a college “bootcamp” in late summer as the seniors begin their final year, giving them step-by-step instruction on the college application process.

 See the full list of college, university and graduates school acceptances here.

 Every senior at New Covenant finishes the high school career with the completion of a senior thesis.
 The thesis project begins in the fall of the senior year when students choose a debatable topic, usually involving what we refer to as a “great question.”
 The project is researched throughout the semester, with faculty advisors serving as “readers” to encourage and assist with topic choice, research, revision and editing.
 After several iterations the students submit a final draft which they present publicly on “Thesis Day.”
 For this event the entire SoR suspends the regular academic schedule and underclassmen attend presentations of their choosing.
 Each presentation is fifteen minutes long, followed by forty five minutes of questions by faculty readers.
 Time permitting, questions are also received from the audience.
 Parents are encouraged to attend the event, which is celebrated with food and fellowship between presentations.
 This is a capstone project that represents a unique and single achievement in the life of a New Covenant student.
 Alumni routinely credit this program with “over” preparing them for college level reading and writing.